stylish-groupb-project/Stylish-Pro/week-1 (by 23rd Oct.)/part-1/README.md

 ## Advanced Optional

-### Run your app on port 80 (highly recommended)
+### Serve your app on port 80 (highly recommended)
 We've discussed the default port number of both HTTP and HTTPS.
-Try to let the app server run on the port 80 via [nginx](https://nginx.org/en/docs/beginners_guide.html) or any other web server.
+Try to serve the app server on the port 80 via [nginx](https://nginx.org/en/docs/beginners_guide.html) or any other web server.

+**Hint:** Your app would not run on the port 80 but a abtrary number, and use reverse proxy to let clients can access the app on port 80.

 ### S3
 When user upload an image file, you can store it on [AWS Simple Storage Service (S3)](https://aws.amazon.com/tw/s3/).
 It's a good place to store large files.